Layer 1 – Be Aware

 What about groups of swimmers?

 Where there is a group of children involved with the water, enough competent adult supervisors need to be appointed.
 The adults who are supervising must be vigilant water watchers, and must never leave their ‘post’ until replaced by another competent adult.
-Swim Australia’s Pool Watcher lanyard* is a great aids for this essential task.
+SWIM Schools Australia’s Pool Watcher lanyard* is a great aids for this essential task.

 Did you know that children drowned last year despite pool fences, ‘supervision’ by older children, swimming and water safety lessons and flotation devices?
 These are NOT substitutes for constant supervision by a competent adult.
 A competent adult should be able to affect a rescue.